My Kids Think I’m An Alcoholic

 The seminars went well, people stayed awake and were engaged.
 I felt like crap, though. and was so, so very tired.
 Any chance I got during the program, I would perch on a desk.

-After the seminar, a woman came up to me to ask a question, or so I thought.
-She really wanted to inform me that while I was up front discussing inappropriate behavior, and how people act and dress in ways at work that make others uncomfortable,
+After the seminar, a woman approached me to ask a question, or so I thought.
+She really wanted to inform me that while I was up front discussing inappropriate workplace behavior, and that how people act and their manner of dress can make others uncomfortable,

 . . . the whole class could see up my too tight skirt.

 I played it off and said that this is exactly what I was talking about.
 My “reveal” was accidental and I, of course, did not mean to make anyone uncomfortable.
 I thanked her for coming forward and offered my apologies if I offended her.
 (By her demeanor, I clearly had offended her.)
+Did she think I did this on purpose?
 She said that she thought I’d want to know since I was talking about all “that stuff.”

-Epilogue: Told work about my pregnancy when I got back.
+Epilogue: Told my employer about my pregnancy when I got back.
 Switched to maternity clothes immediately.

 Just Me With . . . an unintentional crotch shot and the ability to laugh at myself.